Quantale Modules, with Applications to Logic and Image Processing: Algebraic and Categorical Properties of Quantale Modules

 Until this point, we have often driven the reader to think of quantales and quantale modules as object similar to rings and ring modules.
 Now that quantales have been defined, the reader will agree that the parallel drawn between quantales and rings is not forced; besides, we will see that the axioms defining quantale modules reflect the ones defining ring modules.
 Nevertheless, there is another kind of structure that is even closer to quantale modules: the semimodule over a semiring.

 Semirings are ring-like objects themselves; the only difference between the two structures is that a semiring is not an Abelian group, but only a commutative monoid, with respect to the addition.
 Then a semimodule over a semiring is a commutative monoid endowed with an action from the semiring that satisfies the same conditions that define ring modules; see, for instance,~\cite{golan} for an introduction to semimodules over semirings.
-In a certain sense, we can look at a quantale as a special semiring whose addition may have infinite addenda and is idempotent.
-Consequently, a quantale module will be a semimodule, over this special semiring, such that also its internal operation is idempotent and is defined for arbitrarily many arguments.
+In a certain sense, we can look at a quantale as a special semiring whose addition may have arbitrarily infinite addenda and is idempotent.
+Consequently, a quantale module will be a semimodule, over this special semiring, such that also its internal operation is idempotent and is defined for an arbitrary number of arguments; moreover, the module action is arbitrarily distributive in both the arguments.
 Obviously, in the case where the quantale and its module are both finite, they are really~--- respectively~--- a semiring and a semimodule (both additively idempotents).

 Another way to see this likeness is to observe that the join-product reduct of a bounded residuated lattice is an idempotent semiring, and we have defined quantales exactly as join-product reducts of a complete residuated lattice.
-Then, since every logician knows that residuated lattices are almost omnipresent in Logic, this connection, together with the results we will present in Chapter~\ref{consrelchap}, proves once more the importance of studying these algebraic structures.
+Then, since every logician knows that residuated lattices are almost omnipresent in Logic, this connection, together with the results we will present in Chapter~\ref{consrelchap}, proves once more the importance of studying these kinds of algebraic structures.